-The Reef Guardian Council program showcases environmentally sustainable practices undertaken by councils in the Great Barrier Reef catchment.
+The Reef Guardian Councils program showcases environmentally sustainable practices undertaken by local governments in the Great Barrier Reef catchment.

 The program recognises the effective management and protection of the Reef requires a coordinated effort from industries, communities and all levels of government.